pratapbunga/framestore-pratap-task/README.md

 # Framestore Task

-## Requirements covered
+## Requirements Analysis

+### Functional Requirements

-1. Used Twitter & youtube feeds to display
+1. Used Twitter & Youtube feeds of Framestore to display
-2. Used wall.io as proxy to combine and request various social media posts from Framestore.
+2. Each card is displayed with Feed info (Image, title, description) and site it came from with Logo
+3. Click of each card will take to specific post on the medium platform.

+### System Requirements

+1. Feed: Unified API that has all feed information from various platforms.
+Used wall.io private API for this need.
+2. Proxy Server: Wall.io doesn't support client side request due to security concerns.
+Need to run a proxy server to hit wall.io API and serve results.
+3. Support Responsive/Mobile
+4. Auto Scroll support: On scroll load the components.
+5. Loading state, Error state and functioning Scenarios.

 ## Getting Started with App